-In 11 years, I had no shortage of invitations.
-But I knew that the right time would come and that the experience would have something more to teach me.
+After living in Mexico for 11 years, I finally participated for the first time in an immersive, ancestral experience.
+Although I had received many invitations in those 11 years, I knew that the time was right and that the experience would have something more to teach me.

 This is my story in a Temazcal

 It was 4 o’clock in the afternoon of a cloudy day.
 We arrived at the Temazcal in a humble house.

 All the attendees were from the community.
 It was not a tourist event, as happens in many places in Mexico.
 It was a ceremony that is part of the community.
 Furthermore, it was a ceremony that is part of the community, where people come weekly for health problems or just to immerse themselves in a relaxing atmosphere.

 Temazcal in the town of Comala in Colima, Mexico.
 Photo by Jassonfoto.